protobufjs/bytebuffer.js/README.md

 ByteBuffer
 ----------
 * Mimics [Java ByteBuffers](http://docs.oracle.com/javase/1.5.0/docs/api/java/nio/ByteBuffer.html) as close as reasonable
-* Allocation through new ByteBuffer([capacity, [littleEndian]]) or ByteBuffer#allocate
+* Simple allocation (new ByteBuffer or ByteBuffer#allocate)
-* Wrapping of plain ArrayBuffers or any object with an "array" or "buffer" property which is an ArrayBuffer through ByteBuffer.wrap(buffer[, littleEndian])
+* Wrapping of quite everything which is or includes an ArrayBuffer (ByteBuffer.wrap)
-* Cloning by maintaining the reference to the underlying ArrayBuffer (ByteBuffer#clone)
+* Cloning using the same (ByteBuffer#clone) and copying using an independent backing buffer (ByteBuffer#copy)
-* Copying to use an independent ArrayBuffer for the copy through ByteBuffer#copy
-* Slicing while maintaining the reference to the underlying ArrayBuffer through ByteBuffer#slice
-* Slicing to use an independent ArrayBuffer for the copy through ByteBuffer#sliceAndCompact
-* Manual offset manipulation throught ByteBuffer#offset and ByteBuffer#length
+* Slicing using the same (ByteBuffer#slice) and using an indepentent backing buffer (ByteBuffer#sliceAndCompact)
-* Manual array manipulation through ByteBuffer#array
+* Manual offset (ByteBuffer#offset and ByteBuffer#length) and array manipulation (ByteBuffer#array)
-* Explicit resizing through ByteBuffer#resize(capacity)
+* Explicit (ByteBuffer#resize) and implicit resizing (ByteBuffer#ensureCapacity)
-* Implicit resizing through ByteBuffer#ensureCapacity(newCapacity) on each operation.
-Doubles the capacity by default to be efficient in speed while maintaining reasonable memory usage.
-* Hate it or love it: ByteBuffer#flip and ByteBuffer#reset
+* Efficient implicit resizing by doubling the current capacity
+* Flipping (ByteBuffer#flip) and resetting (ByteBuffer#reset) like known from Java ByteBuffers
+* Compacting of the backing buffer (ByteBuffer#compact)
-* Compacting to a an ArrayBuffer of its actual size (offset to length) through ByteBuffer#compact.
-Will implicitly flip if required.
-This is used to send ByteBuffer data over the wire (e.g. a WebSocket with binaryType="arraybuffer").
+* Conversion to ArrayBuffer (ByteBuffer#toArrayBuffer) (i.e. to send data over the wire, e.g. a WebSocket with binaryType="arraybuffer")
-* If you do not want to care about compacting yourself, use ByteBuffer#toArrayBuffer to do all the stuff automatically and just send the data over whatever wire you prefer afterwards.
-Will return a reference to the backing buffer if already in a compacted form unless the forceCopy parameter is set to true.
-* Explicit destruction through ByteBuffer#destroy
+* Explicit destruction (ByteBuffer#destroy)
-* writeInt8, readInt8 with alias writeByte, readByte
-* writeUint8, readUint8
-* writeInt16, readInt16 with aliases writeShort, readShort
-* writeUint16, readUint16
-* writeInt32, readInt32 with aliases writeInt, readInt
-* writeUint32, readUint32
-* writeFloat32, readFloat32 with aliases writeFloat, readFloat
-* writeFloat64, readFloat64 with aliases writeDouble, readDouble
+* writeInt8/16/32, readInt8/16/32, writeUint8/16/32, readUint8/16/32
-* writeUTF8String, readUTF8String
+* writeFloat32/64, readFloat32/64
+* write/readByte, write/readShort, write/readInt (all signed), write/readFloat, write/readDouble for convenience
+* write/readUTF8String using the included UTF8 en-/decoder (full 6 bytes, [ref](http://en.wikipedia.org/wiki/UTF-8#Description))
-* writeLString, readLString to write respectively read a length-prepended (as UTF8 character) string
+* write/readLString to write respectively read a length-prepended (number of characters as UTF8 char) string
-* writeCString, readCString to write respectively read a NULL-terminated (Uint8) string
+* write/readCString to write respectively read a NULL-terminated (Uint8 0x00) string
-* writeJSON, readJSON to stringify and write respectivly to read and parse JSON data.
+* write/readJSON to write respectively read arbitraty object data.
 Allows overriding the default stringify (default: JSON.stringify) and parse (default: JSON.parse) implementations.
 * All with implicit offset advance if the offset parameter is omitted or without, if specified.
 * Chaining for all operations that allow this (i.e. do not return some specific value like in read operations), e.g. bb.writeInt(1).writeString("Hello world!")...
-* Provides ByteBuffer#toString, ByteBuffer#toHex and ByteBuffer#printDebug
+* Provides ByteBuffer#toString, ByteBuffer#toHex and ByteBuffer#printDebug for easy debugging
-* Includes an UTF8 encoder and decoder (full 1-6 bytes, [ref](http://en.wikipedia.org/wiki/UTF-8#Description)) available
-  through ByteBuffer.encodeUTF8Char and ByteBuffer.decodeUTF8Char

 Features
 --------